 “This is the first time I’ve been acquired by a company that felt like it had a soul.”

 This is not only the case with employees, but holds true for shareholders, customers, and business partners.
-John warns of becoming too internally focused during acquisitions.
-“If you aren’t careful, you can over pivot.”
-He emphasizes the importance of being transparent with the acquired company’s leadership team.
+He warns of becoming too internally focused during an acquisition, and stresses the need to be transparent with the acquired company’s leadership team.

 According to Derusso, it’s critically important to literally practice being empathetic.

 Put yourself in some else’s shoes—see the world as they see it.
 You need to be able to bring people with different points of view together.
 He says, “Achieving common ground is essential.
 If you don't have common ground, you don’t have integration.”

 DealRoom is a secure, cloud-based M&A due diligence management platform that replaces overpriced data rooms, email clutter and manual spreadsheet trackers.